circulosmeos/refill/README.md

 In case one file is bigger than the other, the extra bytes will be considered good data and appended to output.
 FILE_1 values take precedence over FILE_2 bytes in case different but non-zero values are found at the same byte position.

 The script can run both in linux and in Windows.
-In Windows, a previous Perl installation is needed, like [strawberry Perl](http://strawberryperl.com/) or [ActiveState Perl](https://www.activestate.com/products/perl/)).
+In Windows, a previous Perl installation is needed, like [strawberry Perl](http://strawberryperl.com/) or [ActiveState Perl](https://www.activestate.com/products/perl/).

+**This software is provided "as is", without warranty of any kind, express or implied.
+In no event will the authors be held liable for any damages arising from the use of this software.**

 Usage
 =====